iSupply Energy goes bust - were you affected?

 Former customers of the provider were able to request an iSupply smart meter as part of their energy deal, but as the company has gone bust these are not much use to anyone at the moment.
 When customers were switched to EDF, iSupply smart meters lost their smart functionality - and this has nothing to do with EDF, it will be the case with whichever provider you switch to.

 The meter will still record your usage, but it won’t send readings automatically.
-The iSupply website says that there’s a programme underway to put this right - for more information, we would advise you to give one of our agents a call on 020 3608 4293 and they can help you get an EDF smart meter fitted.
+The iSupply website says that there’s a programme underway to put this right - for more information, we would advise you to call EDF to get a smart meter fitted.

 Warm home discount